 Most of us are not as familiar with the schemes of the Devil as we ought to be.
 They’re pretty simple, though; being a master of deception and an expert at manipulation, he uses the same old bag of tricks repeatedly, enabling him to fool one generation after another.
 Years ago, when Lois and I first accepted Jesus, it was a common practice to look at our record collection and get rid of any questionable records.
 As we began to go through them, one album, in particular, I can’t remember the album’s name or the song playing, but the needle fell into a groove, and the phrase Going to Hell, Going to Hell began to play over and over.
 We looked at each other and threw it into the burn pile without saying a word.

 The Devil works like that scratch on our old vinyl record.
 You listen to a lie long enough and before long, it forms a groove in your memory.
 The more we habitually respond to the lie more the groove turns into a super highway called a neural pathway.
 Over time our response to the lie has formed a deep groove in our brains that changes the very way we think.
-The more the Devil gets us to question what is true or false by continually bombarding our thoughts with blatant lies, half-truths, deceit, and inuendoes, the more we struggle to tell the difference between what is right or wrong.
+The more the Devil gets us to question what is true or false by continually bombarding our thoughts with blatant lies, half-truths, deceit, and innuendoes, the more we struggle to tell the difference between what is right and wrong.
 That is why Jesus refers to the Devil as the father of lies, and further, Jesus says that when he lies, he speaks his native language.
 John 8:44, “You belong to your father, the Devil, and you want to carry out your father‘s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies.”

 When we believe a lie and allow it into our thought process, we give it the power to change who God originally intended us to become.
 Let’s say you are bombarded by a lie that says you are unlovable.
 No matter where it originated, your parents, or a past relationship, after a while, it begins to shape who we are and how others see us.
 The longer you live as if the lie is true, the more the lie changes you from the person God intended you to be into the person Satan wants you to become.
 That is why John 10:10 is so true, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
 We all face danger when we fail to distinguish between what is true and false.